-13. Two million people are classified at Integrated Food Security Phase Classification levels 3 and 4 (emergency and crisis), with women and girls the worst affected.17 About 40 percent of children aged 6-59 months are stunted, and GAM rates for children aged 6-23 months are 6 percent.
-Pregnant and lactating women and girls and people living with HIV and their families are particularly vulnerable to malnutrition.
-Among an estimated 592,254 internally displaced persons (IDPs), 30 percent are in IDP sites and need immediate food assistance.
-A further 481,577 refugees from the Central African Republic (52 percent women and girls) are based in neighbouring countries.18 Most IDPs and refugees are smallholders that are greatly dependent on remittances and aid who have adopted low-risk subsistence strategies and emergency coping mechanisms to survive.
-A recent inter-agency regional assessment found that over 30 percent of refugees want to return to their homes in the Central African Republic, and 18,425 spontaneous refugee returns to the Central African Republic were recorded between January and April of 2017.19
+13. One million people are classified at Integrated Food Security Phase Classification levels 3 and 4 (emergency and crisis), with women and girls the worst affected.
+The About 40 percent of children aged 6-59 months are stunted, and GAM rates for children aged 6-23 months are 6 percent.
+Pregnant and lactating women and girls, and people living with HIV and their families are particularly vulnerable to malnutrition.
+Among an estimated 700,000 internally displaced persons (IDPs), 30 percent are in IDP sites and need immediate food assistance.
+CAR also hosts 10,600 refugees manly from DR Congo, Chad and South Sudan (UNHCR, December 2017).
+A further 535,000 refugees from the Central African Republic (52 percent women and girls) are based in neighbouring countries.
+Most IDPs and refugees are smallholders that are greatly dependent on remittances and aid who have adopted low-risk subsistence strategies and emergency coping mechanisms to survive.
+A recent inter-agency regional assessment found that over 25 percent of the 535,000 refugees want to return to their homes in the Central African Republic.
+47,735 spontaneous refugee returns to Central African Republic were recorded between January and December of 2017.